iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

      is held in place securely.
 If the module is unsecured it could move unexpectedly when it starts to spin.
      This could damage the module, its connectors, or any nearby observers.

-Now that you are connected, it's time to spin the module.
+Now that you are connected with IQ Control Center, it's time to spin the module.
 But first, you need to use the Control Center to configure the module.
 Specifically, you are going to configure the module to operate in Voltage mode with a safe voltage limit for testing, and to use counter-clockwise as its positive direction.